Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Available at: https://www.chartjs.org/docs/latest/getting-started/usage.html [Accessed 18 05 2023].
 - McGrath, S., 2019.
 Talk Less So Students Learn More.
 Edutopia.
 Recuperado em, 16.
 - Napoles, J., 2007.
 The effect of duration of teacher talk on the attitude, attentiveness, and performance achievement of high school choral students.
 Research Perspectives in Music Education, 11(1), pp.22-29.
+- McCormick, M., 2012.
+Waterfall vs. Agile methodology.
+MPCS, N/A, 3.

+// Start to talk about what the next phase of development would be, how would you test it.
+Would you would do.
+How to test it.
+6th form class.
+What would the plan be

+// Maybe find better pdf

 ## Appendices